Hunt: We will ‘spend what it takes’ to make schools safe from crumbling concrete

 More than 100 schools and colleges have been told to fully or partially shut due to the presence of reinforced autoclaved areated concrete.

-Jeremy Hunt has said the Government will “spend what it takes” to make schools safe after classrooms were forced to close just before the new term due to concerns about crumbling concrete.
+Jeremy Hunt has said the Government will “spend what it takes” to make schools safe after classrooms were forced to close just before the new term amid concerns about crumbling concrete.

 The Chancellor moved to reassure parents that an “exhaustive process” has been carried out to identify any unsafe buildings, amid accusations ministers failed to act quickly enough to mitigate risks raised in 2018.